MPoL-dev/MPoL/test/README.md

     $ python -m pytest

+## Test cache

+Several of the tests require mock data that is not practical to package within the github repository itself.
+These files are stored on Zenodo, and for continuous integration tests (e.g., on github workflows), they are downloaded as needed.

+However, local developers might need to run these tests frequently in the course of making changes to the package.
+If you are writing a test, the structure we are following is to keep all large files in a cache directory.
+Before testing, set the environment variable `MPOL_CACHE_DIR` to a location of your choosing.
+If this environment variable is unset, then all test data files will be downloaded to a temporary directory which will eventually be cleaned up by the operating system.
+This means the test data files will be re-downloaded on each run of the tests.

 ## Viewing plots

 Some tests produce temporary files, like plots, that could be useful to view in the case of development or debugging.
 Normally these are produced to a temporary directory created by the system which will eventually be deleted.
 To preserve them, first create a plot directory and then run the code